 Bluetooth Low-Energy was initially a separate, low-energy version of Bluetooth Classic that was used strictly for low data rate applications such as IoT sensors.

 Since 2016 both Classic and LE are encompassed in the Bluetooth 5 specification.

 Bluetooth 5 gives you the best of both worlds.
 You get the audio streaming and higher data speeds of Bluetooth Classic, while also getting the low-energy and mesh networking capabilities of BLE.

 BLE has many applications but one of the most common is transmitting sensor data.
 A sensor device that measures the temperature once per minute, or a GPS device that records and transmits its location every 10 minutes, are a few examples.

 In many cases, Bluetooth LE products are powered only from a small coin cell battery.
 If data is only sent infrequently, a BLE device running from a coin cell battery may have a battery life of a year or longer.

-Bluetooth LE is widely supported by mobile phones and tablets making it an ideal solution for interfacing your product to a mobile app.
-It also supports a decent transfer speed of up to 1Mbps (classic Bluetooth can do up to 2-3 Mbps).
+Bluetooth LE/5 is widely supported by mobile phones and tablets making it an ideal solution for interfacing your product to a mobile app.

-As with all of the technologies discussed in this section, BLE supports mesh networking.
+As with all of the technologies discussed in this section, Bluetooth 5 supports mesh networking.
 In fact, it allows mesh networks with up to 32,767 devices!

 In fact, a Zigbee mesh network can include up to 65,000 devices which is twice as many as Bluetooth LE can support.
 However, I have yet to see an application that pushes either limit.